Joey-Einerhand/CENoIntroVideoMod/README.md

 # CircleEmpires-NoIntroVideo-Mod
 This is a mod for the game Circle Empires.
+It runs on to the [UModFramework](https://umodframework.com/).

-If you enjoy this mod, consider joining the [UMF Framework discord!](https://discordapp.com/invite/FMrhTnH)
+If you enjoy this mod, consider joining the [UMF discord!](https://discordapp.com/invite/FMrhTnH)

 ## Functionality
 This mod is pretty straight foward; it removes the intro video that Circle Empires plays on startup.